Confirmed Ships to Date

 Ecuador’s sail training vessel, GUAYAS, is a three masted barque built in Spain and commissioned on July 23, 1977.
 The ship serves as an international ambassador for Ecuador, while training naval cadets during extended voyages throughout the world.
 It is a regular participant in tall ship events and has sailed throughout North and South America, Asia, and Australia.

-GERMANY, GORCH FOCK Germany
+GERMANY, GORCH FOCK Germany.svg

 Sparred Length - 293ft